Towards Enabling 5G-NTN Satellite Communications for Manned and Unmanned Rotary Wing Aircraft: Discussion

 -- \emph{\underline{Communication Protocols Enrichment}}: Although the 5G-NTN protocol is many steps ahead from the early releases of the 3GPP guidelines, there are still many open points for the use of SatCom in the cases of RWA.
 For example, a consistent way to counteract the intermissions created by the rotation of the blades, or specific adaptations of the protocol to allow for more efficient use of UL for the smaller RWA, are necessary.

-All these challenges are to an extent generic, and they can be considered as the overall goals to be achieved in order to incorporate the efficient use of SatCom for RWA.
+All these challenges are to an extent generic, and they can be considered as the overall goals to be achieved for incorporating the efficient use of SatCom for RWA.
 Apparently, each of these goals has to be further analysed into separate but interconnected technological building blocks, while related roadmaps for the next 5-10 years have to be developed.